St. John the Baptist Catholic School

 Principal

-Mrs. Policht is in her seventh year at St. John the Baptist and is truly honored to serve as the principal.
+Mrs. Policht is truly honored to have served as principal of St. John the Baptist school since 2018.
 Mrs. Policht has been an educator for over thirty-five years, including teaching for over 10 years instructing students with behavior challenges, students with learning disabilities, third grade, and additionally was a Reading Specialist.
 Mrs. Policht, along with her principal partner, were the first job share principals in the state of Illinois.
 She holds a Bachelor of Arts in Elementary Education and Special Education from Wartburg College, a Master of Arts in Reading Education from National-Louis University and a Master of Science in Educational Administration and Supervision from Northern Illinois University.
 Her inspiration and influences stem from many of her family members who have worked with children and who have been educators.
 Mrs. Policht’s grandfather was even a teacher in a one room schoolhouse!

 Favorite Bible Verse